tomh543/WebAppCoursework/README.md

 Header 2 was implemented for any form pages, to try and keep the background from the css.
 Header 3 was implemented for the user forms (registration and Login)

+Functionality:
+Navigation Bar between pages,
+Menu Pages for Lunch, CHef Special and Dinner Menus, Menu's dynamic depending on database entries, will replicate on the respective page only the items from that menu that are active, Login and Register User page, with Functionality behind login.
+Logged In user functionality - Add New Item, Update Item, Remove Item, Log Out, Menu Pages for viewing, Add New Item - Adds New Menu Item to database, if active field set to false will not appear on menu.
+If active set to true will display on the Menu selected.
+Update Item - Form template and functionality code implemented, however issues when submitting seem to prevent updating of db Delete Item - Form template and functionality code  implemented, however issues when submitting seem to prevent updating of db
+Log Out - Will remove authenticated cookie from user and put them back to landing page.

 A menu.css file was created to work in tandem with the stylesheet "https://cdn.jsdelivr.net/npm/bootstrap@5.1.3/dist/css/bootstrap.min.css".
 This was to give more flexibility with likes of background image and making the design similar to the design document.